Rainesroom/ViewPoint/README.md

 # About
-This software is open source and free for all.* Built with python, by literal fifth graders it is sure to amaze you.
+This software is [open source and free for all](#Legal).
+Built with python, by fifth graders it is sure to amaze you.

 ### Legal
 For more legal info, check the [LICENSE](https://github.com/Rainesroom/ViewPoint/blob/main/LICENSE.md)